Thanks to Nessa and JNE for suggesting our Baby Name of the Day.

 Powerful, intelligent, and capable, the Duchess and Queen served as patron to writers, schemed for her children’s political advancement, led an unsuccessful crusade, and determined her own fate to a degree unthinkable for most women in her era.

 Plenty of other women wore the name, including many a queen and aristocrat.
-By the 1200s, the name entered regular and steady use.
+By the 1200s, the baby name Eleanor entered regular and steady use.

 You might also think of: